PMBio/scLVM/README.md

 A good starting point are the [tutorials](https://github.com/PMBio/scLVM/blob/master/tutorials).

-For a example that shows how scLVM can be applied to the T-cell data considered in Buettner et al. [2], we have prepared a notebook that can be viewed [interactively](http://nbviewer.ipython.org/github/pmbio/scLVM/blob/master/tutorials/tcell_demo.ipynb) or alternatively as [PDF](https://github.com/PMBio/scLVM/blob/master/tutorials/tcell_demo.pdf) export.
+For an illustration of how scLVM can be applied to the T-cell data considered in Buettner et al. [2], we have prepared a notebook that can be viewed [interactively](http://nbviewer.ipython.org/github/pmbio/scLVM/blob/master/tutorials/tcell_demo.ipynb) or alternatively as [PDF](https://github.com/PMBio/scLVM/blob/master/tutorials/tcell_demo.pdf) export.

 ##Problems ?

 If you want to use scLVM and encounter any issues, please contact us by email: scLVM-dev@ebi.ac.uk